 The sloping terrain allowed for a three-storey building and an attic above Prince William Street, with an additional two basement storeys on the Water Street side.
 The Old Post Office was the first iron frame building in the City of Saint John, and the use of iron and stone symbolized the city’s determination to rebuild after the fire.
 Thomas Scott, the chief architect of the Public Works Department, led the design process, and Matthew Stead, a local architect, contributed to revisions of the original plan.

-Aside from being in the Trinity Royal Preservation Area, Old Post Office is one of a collection of buildings that form the federally protected Prince William Street Historic Streetscape, the first of its kind.
-This historic streetscape is distinguished by its rare concentration of homogeneous, primarily late 19th-century architecture.
-Traditionally referred to as the “Wall Street of Saint John”, the area contains major public buildings, banks, hotels, insurance, shipping and legal offices, and the Seamen’s Institute.
+Located within the Trinity Royal Preservation Area, the Old Post Office is part of the Prince William Street Historic Streetscape, a federally protected group of buildings characterized by their rare concentration of primarily late 19th-century architecture.
+Known as the “Wall Street of Saint John,” the area comprises major public buildings, banks, hotels, insurance, shipping and legal offices, and the Seamen’s Institute.

-Old Post Office is also recognized because it served as Saint John’s main post office for 34 years from 1881 to 1915.
-It is built on the foundation of the former post office that was destroyed in the 1877 fire.
-In 1915, the building was replaced by a new structure across the street.
-Old Post Office was then converted into offices for the Federal Government and later sold to the city and used for various purposes.
+The Old Post Office is also notable for serving as the main post office in Saint John from 1881 to 1915.
+It was built on the foundation of the previous post office, which was destroyed in the 1877 fire.
+A new building replaced the Old Post Office in 1915, which was then repurposed for Federal Government offices before being sold to the city for various uses.

-In 2015 Edmonton developers Rob Fediuk and John Kupchenko bought the property for $2-million with plans to convert the upper floors into seven condo units and renamed the building “The Royal“.
+In 2015, Edmonton developers Rob Fediuk and John Kupchenko purchased the property for $2-million and planned to transform the upper floors into seven condominium units, renaming the building “The Royal.”